jbajic/blog/_posts/2023-10-24-transaction-isolation.md

 the transaction did not truly run in a isolation, since the data that T1 saw changed before T1 could commit.

+TLDR: **Phantom read** anomaly happens when one transaction predicate (select query) changes by having more rows when the predicate is repeated.

 ## Issues with isolation levels & anomalies

-Besides these anomalies defined in SQL standard, there are others like: **Dirty write**, **Lost update**, **Read skew**, **Write skew**, **Serialization anomaly**, but they are not defined in SQL standard and it is not really clear at which level are these anomalies possible.
+Besides these anomalies defined in SQL standard, there are others like: **Dirty write**, **Lost update**, **Read skew** and **Write skew**,but they are not defined in SQL standard and it is not really clear at which level these anomalies are possible.
 This makes the standard definition of isolation levels incomplete and allows different behavior for same isolation levels which has been critiqued for a long time by a lot of people.

 ### Dirty Write